 • DeVoe's latest studio release, "Radiator: The Bristol Sessions," was her first effort produced in part through a hugely successful Kickstarter campaign, with The Tony Stewart Foundation being one of the projects biggest supporters.
 DeVoe raised over 260% of her goal through the popular fan-funded website, which allows fans to pledge anywhere from $1 to $10,000 to a creative project, in return for rewards ranging from copies of the finished project, to private concerts in their living rooms.

 • "Radiator" is DeVoe's 3rd collaboration with famed producer John Parish, best known for his work with PJ Harvey, Tracy Chapman, The Eels and most recently, KT Tunstall.
-It also features Robert Plant's bass player, Billy Fuller, on all tracks.
+The new CD also features Robert Plant's bass player, Billy Fuller, on all tracks.

 • DeVoe is frequently sought after to sing the National Anthem for major events, most recently for Game 3 of the NBA Playoffs and for Indiana’s Bicentennial Celebration, for which she also served as an emcee.